Notes from the trip

 DAY 1

-When I first courted with the idea of going for safari in South Africa, it was more just a little day dreaming than a real endeavour.
-And yet, having been raised watching countless documentaries and big hero safari production, there definitely was a wish to experience the great natural expenses, the wildlife I had dreamed of, and a change for air I yearned for.
+When I first considered the idea of going on safari in South Africa, it was more just a little daydreaming than a real endeavour.
+And yet, having been raised watching countless documentaries and big hero safari productions, there definitely was a wish to experience the great natural experiences, the wildlife I had dreamed of, and a change of air I yearned for.

 And so, with the blessing of my dear other half, I made the jump and booked my trip with a trusted agency.
-This was going to be a mix of almost everything the country had to offer: from the street of Johannesburg photography, to some amazing wildlife reserve, driving down the East coast longing the Indian Ocean, and all the way down to Cap Town and the Cape!
-The year was 2018, it was now October, and all was set for a two week grand tour of this beautiful country!
-To be honest, I had very little idea what to expect: I mean on a personal level.
+This was going to be a mix of almost everything the country had to offer: from the streets of Johannesburg photography, to some amazing wildlife reserve, driving down the East coast longing for the Indian Ocean, and all the way down to Cape Town and the Cape!
+The year was 2018, it was now October, and all was set for a two-week grand tour of this beautiful country!
+To be honest, I had very little idea what to expect: I mean, on a personal level.
 But here came the moment to drive to the airport, and I was as excited as one could be!

-Our tour guide, and Photographer in chief, Julian, quickly took us out of the airport, meet and greet our local transportation driver, and without further delay for a two hour drive to our first safari lodge, next to the Pilansberg National Park.
-It was late afternoon when we checked in and could wait for the dinner and night to be over in order to experience our first taste of South Africa wildlife!
+Our tour guide, and Photographer in chief, Julian, quickly took us out of the airport, met and greeted our local transportation driver, and without further delay, for a two-hour drive to our first safari lodge, next to the Pilansberg National Park.
+It was late afternoon when we checked in and could wait for the dinner and night to be over in order to experience our first taste of South African wildlife!

 DAY 2

-The jeep continued its slow progress as the sun and temperature rose, and soon it was all out there, surrounding us: wildebeests, hippopotamus, giraffes, zebras, Southern white rhinoceros, and one of my favourite new animal, the Greater Kudu.
-A majestic, proud looking type of antelope, with beautiful long, twisting horns.
+The jeep continued its slow progress as the sun and temperature rose, and soon it was all out there, surrounding us: wildebeests, hippopotamus, giraffes, zebras, Southern white rhinoceros, and one of my favourite new animals, the Greater Kudu.
+A majestic, proud-looking type of antelope, with beautiful, long, twisting horns.
 Needless to say, it was hard to stop taking pictures.

-As continued our slow drive, came across a lone hyena crossing our path and causing us to pause, followed by some Helmeted guinea fowls.
-We were approaching our first stop, which also served as a watering holes for large number of wildebeest, and countless little birds, like the very red and very bright Crimson-breasted shrike and also Southern-masked weaver bird.
+As we continued our slow drive, we came across a lone hyena crossing our path and causing us to pause, followed by some Helmeted guinea fowl.
+We were approaching our first stop, which also served as a watering hole for the large number of wildebeest, and countless little birds, like the very red and very bright Crimson-breasted shrike, and also the Southern-masked weaver bird.

-It was finally time to go back to the hotel for, of course, another delicious meal and a good night rest: tomorrow would be a very long and very busy day indeed!
+It was finally time to go back to the hotel for, of course, another delicious meal and a good night's rest: tomorrow would be a very long and very busy day indeed!

 DAY 3

-It was a short, less than two hour flight to George, and right after landing, Julian introduced us to our local guide, who will accompanied us, and shared all of his local knowledge and stories, for the rest of trip all the way to Cape Town!
+It was a short, less than two-hour flight to George, and right after landing, Julian introduced us to our local guide, who would accompany us, and shared all of his local knowledge and stories, for the rest of the trip all the way to Cape Town!

 As the afternoon grew late, it was time again to drive, and it took us less than an hour to reach our lodge and eat: on the menu, fresh seafood and vegetables accompanied by a nice cool local white wine "The Old Man's Bland", a light Sauvignon Blanc, 2017, by Peter & Nicholas Pentz (Proprietors).